Skip to main content

 A webhook log stream is the simplest and most generic stream, allowing piping logs via POST requests to any URL you configure.
 The only parameter required to set up this stream is the desired webhook URL.

-Log event data model (beta)
+Log event schema

 Log events have a well-defined JSON schema that allow building complex, type-safe pipelines ingesting log events.

-console logs
+console events

 Convex function logs via the console API.